cmayron/Legal-Calculus/README.md

 # **1. Purpose of This Document**

-This README is the **Orientation & Activation Layer** of LCES.
+This README is the **Orientation & Activation Layer** of LCES™.

 It is the **operational constitution** of the repository.

 It defines:

-- what LCES is
+- what LCES™ is
 - how the system boots
 - how the system moves
 - how roles, editions, and modes interact